Last Updated on by

 - Noom (read my full review here!) offers a personalized plan after you fill out a profile and take a quiz using their app.
 After assessing your personal information–including your current weight, exercise levels, and other factors–you’ll be provided a diet plan, as well as access to courses meant to help you learn how to adopt healthier eating habits.
 Noom is fairly easy to start, although

 - Weight Watchers: Unlike Noom, Weight Watchers is not a single platform diet plan.
-Weight Watchers does have traditional books and cookbooks as well, but for the purposes of this review, we’ll be focusing on Weight Watchers Freestyle, a plan that merges digital app technology, with optional add ons such as workshops and a personal coach.
+Weight Watchers does have traditional books and cookbooks as well, but for the purposes of this review, we’ll be focusing on Weight Watchers Freestyle, a plan that merges digital app technology, with optional add ons such as workshops and a personal coaching from a trainer or nutritionist.
 To begin a plan, you’ll have to select which option is best for you, then be directed to provide personal details.

 How much does it cost?